Services Pricing Work Studio Team Blog Contact Start a project

 Prominence -> Do other people seem to trust you?

-The tragedy is that many good businesses remain invisible because their signals are scattered.
-Their address appears one way on Facebook, another in directories, and a third on the website.
+Good local businesses usually stay invisible not because they lack quality, but because their signals are scattered and contradictory.
+Their address appears one way on Facebook, another in a directory, and a third on the website.
 Their Google Business Profile is half-filled.
 Their reviews go unanswered.
 Their service pages are vague.
-Their website does not clearly say where they work.
+Their site never clearly states the towns they actually serve.

 Local SEO is often sold as a bag of tricks.
 Add keywords.
 Get citations.
 Post updates.
 Ask for reviews.
 Add schema.